 Aladdine Joroff is a Clinical Instructor and Staff Attorney in the Environmental Law & Policy Clinic.
 Prior to joining Harvard Law School, Aladdine practiced environmental and land use law in the Boston offices of Beveridge & Diamond and Goodwin Procter, where her work included permitting, operating and regulatory compliance counseling, policy development advocacy and associated litigation in state and federal courts.
 She has worked with clients in the private, public and nonprofit arenas with a focus on energy sector participants.
 Aladdine received her J.D., cum laude, from the University of Pennsylvania School of Law and her M.S. and B.S. from the Massachusetts Institute of Technology.

-Ari Peskoe is the Senior Fellow in Electricity Law and Acting Director of the Policy Initiative.
+Ari Peskoe is the Senior Fellow in Electricity Law at the Environmental Policy Initiative.
 He has written extensively about electricity regulation, on issues ranging from electric vehicles to Constitutional challenges to states’ energy laws.
 Prior to the Policy Initiative, Ari was an associate at a law firm in Washington, D.C. where he litigated before the Federal Energy Regulatory Commission about the Western Energy Crisis.
 Before that, Ari was a Peace Corps Volunteer in Ghana and spent two years trying to bring the 2012 Olympics to New York.
 He received his J.D. from Harvard Law School and graduated from the University of Pennsylvania with degrees in electrical engineering and business.

 Kathy Curley is the program administrator for the Environmental Law Program.
 Kathy has worked at the program since 2006.
 She holds a B.S. in Public Finance from University of Massachusetts.
 Kathy has been a faculty assistant to numerous professors throughout her career at Harvard Law School.